 The forward solver was parallelized using OpenMP.
-The performance speedups for $64 \times 64 \times 44$ , $128 \times 128 \times 88$ and $256 \times 256 \times 176$ sized problems on the IBM p655 (8 processors) and p690 (16 processors) machines are shown in Fig. 2.
-The performance is reasonable at present, but we believe there are still optimizations that can be made.
+The performance speedups (execution times) for $256 \times 256 \times 176$ sized problems on the IBM and SGI machines are shown in Fig. 5.
+While the performance is reasonable at present, we believe there are still optimizations that can be made, particularly on the SGI machines.
 The importance of understanding the speedup performance on the cluster compute servers is to allow flexible allocation of resources between inverse and forward processing.